Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ If extension is present, write to background page. (`chrome.runtime.sendMessage` seems to be exposed to pages for some reason, but only in Chrome.
 Elsewhere, have to communicate via DOM events with a content script that does the actual message-sending.)
             - ⋯ Write to Internet.
 TODO:
                 - TODO: Do WebRTC!
 Only Rust can store our data.
-                - TODO: ...How do we do the actual connection...
-Need to research WebRTC thoroughly.
-                    - TODO: ...Why does WebRTC apparently limit to 800 data-channel bytes per message??? ...Up to 64KB is apparently reliable *now*; good.
-(65664b?)
                 - ⋯ `bytesPerValue=0`: transmit in f32 or u8 or u16.
                 - TODO: Byte-level layout of data & feedback (exactly the same) packets:
                     - 2 bytes: packet ID.